Updated: Oct 10, 2021

-When I plunged ino all of this, I discovered Etsy.
+When I plunged into all of this, I discovered Etsy.
 Handmade business educators list dozens of advantages of selling on Etsy.
 Wait… what?
 Etsy?
 What's that?
 It is an online marketplace specialising in handmade products.
 Many makers will open an Etsy shop before they create their own website.
-Their products are then showed to millions of potential customers worldwide.
-Customers who visit Etsy because they are specifically looking for handmade products.
+Their products are then shown to millions of potential customers worldwide.
+Customers visit Etsy because they are specifically looking for handmade products.

 Etsy in Belgium?
 Small but still worth exploring